Go to the EVENTS: 2003, 2004 , 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023

 Participants of the Conference had opportunity to take part in the excursion to the ancient mining town of Kutná Hora, organized by the agency ITC Travel and Conference.

-On the whole 23 original oral contributions were presented and 16 posters exhibited.
 Conference Proceedings will be edited within the journal Acta Geodynamica et Geomaterialia.
 Roughly 20 contributions will be published.

 During the conference the plenary meeting of the Czech National Clay Group took place.